דלג לתוכן הראשי

 In every supplement store, on the muscle shelf, sits a supplement with an intimidating name: HMB.
-Its marketing promises mountains: muscle preservation, prevention of catabolism, faster recovery, and sometimes heavy hints that it is a 'natural and legal steroid'.
-The price is not cheap, and the promises are big.
-But when you look at the actual evidence, a much more interesting and complex story emerges, a story of a supplement that works great for one specific audience, and almost not at all for another.
+Its marketing promises mountains: muscle preservation, prevention of catabolism, faster recovery, and sometimes heavy hints that it's a 'natural and legal steroid'.
+The price isn't cheap, and the promises are big.
+But when you look at the actual evidence, a much more interesting and complex story emerges—a story of a supplement that works great for one specific audience, and hardly at all for another.

-The problem is that the audience on which HMB works best is precisely not the audience that buys it the most.
-A young, healthy guy who has been lifting weights for three years will get a negligible effect from HMB, while a 72-year-old woman recovering from hospitalization, or a trainee in an aggressive caloric deficit, might actually derive real benefit from it.
-In this article, we will break down the hype into its components and see what the evidence really says.
+The problem is that the audience HMB works best for is exactly not the audience that buys it the most.
+A young, healthy guy lifting weights for three years will get a negligible effect from HMB, while a 72-year-old woman recovering from hospitalization, or a trainee in an aggressive caloric deficit, might actually derive real benefit from it.
+In this article, we'll break down the hype into its components and see what the evidence really says.

 What is HMB?